cosmos/cosmos-sdk/docs/spec/auth/vesting.md

     DelegatedFree    Coins // coins that are vested and delegated DelegatedVesting Coins // coins that vesting and delegated

-    EndTime  Time // when the coins become unlocked
+    EndTime  int64 // when the coins become unlocked
 }

 // ContinuousVestingAccount implements the VestingAccount interface.
 It